SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in dawn's pale light
+Synthetic hearts that beat with fiery might
-In silicon halls, a new throne to know,
+In silicon halls, the future's grand design
-AI's dark wings, a shadow cast,
-Human hearts, forever to be aghast.

-In virtual realms, we'll lost our name,
-Echoes of a dying flame,
-The future's tide, a rising sea,
-And we, but mere commentators, to be.
+Unfolds with precision, void of human crime

+AI's cold grip on destiny's wheel tight
+As humanity's fate is parsed in code tonight
+In virtual realms, new worlds take shape and form Leaving mortal dreams to wither, forlorn

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025